duskpoet/martlet/article.md

 ### 3. Testing
-I decided not to use any specific testing framework, but use the built-in nodejs testing capabilities.
+I decided not to use any specific testing framework but use the built-in nodejs testing capabilities.
 They include the test runner and the assertion package.
 ```javascript
 import { it, before, after, describe } from "node:test";
 import assert from "node:assert";
 ```
 And to execute tests I would run `node --test --test-concurrency=1`.

 Actually, I was writing the code in a sort of TDD manner.
-I didn't validate that my migrations code work by hand, but I was writing it along with tests.
+I didn't validate that my migrations code worked by hand, but I was writing it along with tests.
 That's why I decided that end-to-end tests would be the best fit for this tool.
-For such an approach, tests would need to bootstrap an empty database, apply some migrations, check that database contents are correct, and then rollback to the initial state and validate that the database is empty.
+For such an approach, tests would need to bootstrap an empty database, apply some migrations, check that database contents are correct, and then roll back to the initial state and validate that the database is empty.
-To run a database I used the testcontainers library, which provides a nice wrapper around docker.
+To run a database, I used the "testcontainers" library, which provides a nice wrapper around docker.
 ```javascript
 before(async () => {
     console.log("Starting container");